 We offer extremely competitive salaries to newly hired teachers.
 Salaries are based on prior experience as well as academic coursework and degrees earned.
-For 2018-19, starting salaries for teachers will range from $56,711 (bachelor’s degree, no prior teaching experience) to $85,794 (master’s degree, eight years teaching experience, plus additional coursework).
-New teachers with a master’s degree but no prior teaching experience will earn $63,751.Teachers’ salaries increase each year with more experience and educational qualifications.
+For 2019-20, starting salaries for teachers range from $57,845 (bachelor’s degree, no prior teaching experience) to $87,510 (master’s degree, eight years teaching experience, plus additional coursework).
+New teachers with a master’s degree but no prior teaching experience will earn $65,026.Teachers’ salaries increase each year with more experience and educational qualifications.
 Learn more about all of the requirements and opportunities at the TeachNYC Online Support Center.

 We also offer competitive salaries, commensurate with your education, skills, and experience, for employees working in its many other roles – both in our schools and in our administrative offices.

 The following salary schedules specify salary information in relation to the employee’s salary step, differential, longevity, salary base, experience, advancement increase, tuition reimbursement, staff development, educational differential, uniform allowance, and job level, where applicable to a given title.